Alternate Teacher Education Program

-The Teacher Education Alternate Program is available to teacher certification candidates that decide the classroom is not the place for them.
-A student can still earn a baccalaureate degree without certification.
-These individuals may have developed an interest in the broader concept of “education” (as it refers to related careers and interests), but do not desire work in a public school classroom setting.
+A student may still earn a baccalaureate degree without certification, if all other course and credit requirements are met.
+These individuals may have developed an interest in the broader concept of “education,” as it refers to related careers and interests.

-Reflective of this option, students elect to schedule Directed Professional Educational Experience for a maximum of four credits rather than student teaching.
-This experience is tailored to meet the personal and career goals of the individuals.
-Additionally, the experience includes coursework (minimum of nine credits) that responds to the student’s particular needs.
-Those electing, or being recommended for, this option may seek career paths which include work experiences dealing with people and education in a variety of settings other than the classroom.
+Reflective of this option, students elect to schedule Directed Professional Experience for a minimum of two, or maximum of four credits rather than student teaching.
+This experience is tailored to meet the personal goals of the individuals.
+Students take much of the responsibility when choosing this path and are responsible for securing their own agency placement.
+Additionally, the experience may include coursework that correlates to the student’s particular needs and interests.
+Those electing, or being recommended for, this option may seek career paths that include work experiences dealing with people and education in a variety of settings other than the traditional classroom.

 Examples of career paths served by this non-certification degree are:

-Students opting for this program must officially apply one year prior to entering their Professional Semester.
+Students opting for this program must consult with their advisor and officially apply approximately one year prior to entering their Professional Semester.